Soul Survivor (charity): Soul Survivor Church, Watford

 A church, based in two converted warehouses in Watford, Hertfordshire, shares the name Soul Survivor but is a legally separate organisation.
 Started by a team of eleven from St Andrew's, Chorleywood, in its current form, the church was incorporated as a charitable incorporated organisation in June 2019.
 There are now around 1,000 people attending three services on a Sunday, as well as a number of events throughout the week.
 Soul Survivor Watford is an Anglican church and so is part of the Church of England but is very relaxed and informal.
 Sunday services happen at 9.15am, 11.30am and 6.30pm each Sunday, with the 11.30 service livestreamed on YouTube.
 The church meets in two warehouse in Watford, Hertfordshire.

 The church raised to rebuild part of their site in June 2018.

 Soul Survivor Watford is a Bishops' Mission Order of the Diocese of St Albans, and part of the Church of England.

 Investigation into Mike Pilavachi

 In April 2023, it was announced that Mike Pilavachi had "stepped back from all ministry," including his roles leading Soul Survivor, while an investigation was carried out into "non-recent safeguarding concerns".
 The internal investigation was completed in September 2023, substantiating the allegations made against Pilavachi and concluding that "he used his spiritual authority to control people and that his coercive and controlling behaviour led to inappropriate relationships".

+2026 funding

+In January 2026, the Diocese of St Albans announced that £2.3 million of funding would be made available for church planting, and that Soul Survivor Watford would support this programme, although Soul Survivor Watford will not receive any direct financial support.
+The announcement was criticised by advocates for Pilavachi's victims.